Microeconomics of Competitiveness: Firms, Clusters and Economic Development

 Prerequisites: Open to graduate students from all parts of the university.
 Training in management or economics required.

-There will be additional guest faculty which will include Michael Porter, Hiro Takeuchi and Willis Emmons.
+There will be additional guest faculty including Michael Porter, Christian Ketels, Jorge Ramirez, Bill Kerr, and Willis Emmons.